bridgetkromhout/bridgetkromhout.github.io/content/blog/2016-08-28-livetweeting-tech-conferences.md

 Categories = []
 +++

 I go to tech conferences like it’s my job.
-(Since I do tech advocacy for [Cloud Foundry](https://pivotal.io/platform) at [Pivotal](https://pivotal.io/), technically it _is_ part of my job these days.)
-At these events I tweet _a lot_, to the point where people notice and ask me about it.
+(Since I do tech advocacy for [Cloud Foundry](https://pivotal.io/platform) at [Pivotal](https://pivotal.io/), technically it _is_ part of my job these days.) _(2018 update: These days, I'm on the [Cloud Developer Advocates](https://developer.microsoft.com/en-us/advocates/) team for Microsoft Azure; still lots of livetweeting.)_ At these events I tweet _a lot_, to the point where people notice and ask me about it.
 Sometimes I tell the curious a little about my process; their reactions range from “lolwat” to “you should write that down”.
 So, here is how I livetweet tech conferences.
 <!-- more -->

 **What is this livetweeting thing anyhow?**